 What should I get from my inspection?

-As SEMA approved Inspectors we follow the industry standards for damage tolerances along with SEMA’s classification of:-
+As SEMA-approved Inspectors, we adhere to industry standards for damage tolerances, in line with SEMA’s classification system, which includes:

 So what do I do after the inspection?